BONAM0RS/BONAM0RS/README.md

 - 📫 How to reach me: Discord, BonaMors#7907

 ### Languages and Tools:
-C++, Lua, Blueprints, Unreal Engine, Qt, SFML, Git, Github Dekstop
+C++, Lua, Blueprints, Unreal Engine, Qt, SFML, Git

 <!---
 BONAM0RS/BONAM0RS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.